WSL, stream live! Manchester City, Chelsea battle for title on final day

 [ MORE: Latest schedule ]

-And on Sunday, the finale is here as Chelsea sit top but are just two points ahead of second-place Manchester City.
+And the finale is here as Chelsea sit top but are just two points ahead of second-place Manchester City.

 Chelsea host Reading (Watch live at 9:30am ET, on NBCSN and online via NBCSports.com) needing just a point to seal the title, while 2nd-place Manchester City head to West Ham (Watch live at 9:30am ET, online via NBCSports.com) with the title on the line.